Siragon/android-doc-odm/markdown/customization.md

 ```

 ###Bluetooth

 Change the name of the bluetooth device in the ```build.prop```:
 ```ini
 net.bt.name=Siragon
 ```

 ###Drivers USB

+Use this [Icon file](/android-doc-odm/res/installer.ico) and the [Autorun.inf](/android-doc-odm/res/Autorun.inf) to the Virtual CD drive with the drivers.

 Provide the signed drivers for these USB clases:
 ```text